Opioid Lawsuits by State and Local Governments

 - Sumner County, Tennessee

 - State of Alabama

-In December 2017, the Judicial Panel on Multidistrict Litigation ruled that the growing number of opioid lawsuits filed by local governments across the country blaming drug companies and distributors for contributing to the national opioid epidemic would be centralized in a multidistrict litigation (MDL) in the Northern District Court of Ohio under U.S. District Judge Aaron Polster.
-Since then, the MDL has grown to about 180 lawsuits, and that number is expected to grow even larger in the months to come as new plaintiffs and defendants are added.
+In December 2017, the Judicial Panel on Multidistrict Litigation ruled that the growing number of opioid lawsuits filed by local governments across the country blaming drug companies and distributors for contributing to the national opioid epidemic would be centralized in a multidistrict litigation (MDL) in the Northern District Court of Ohio under U.S. District Judge Aaron Polster, case number 1:17-md-02804.
+Since then, the MDL has grown to more than 1,200 lawsuits, and that number is expected to grow even larger in the months to come as new plaintiffs and defendants are added.